okada-t-rafael/a_simple_crypto_bot/README.md

 - Can be set to follow technical analysis strategies.

 - Base strategy is a dummy one.
+Make your own!

 Disclamer:

 - Actually this project has learning purposes.
 Do not use it for any other reason besides education.

-- Never inform anyone your private keys!
+- These codes only implement techniques to obscure your keys.
+Never inform anyone your private keys!